PE and Sports Premium

 Physical Education and healthy lifestyles are highly valued at St Patrick's.
 We have a broad and balanced curriculum that ensures all abilities are inspired and educated, strong relationships are nurtured, children are happy to participate in new challenges with a strong emphasis on all pupils succeeding in sport.

 Please click here to view our Sports Premium expenditure report.

 Sports Premium has had a big effect on our children's participation and attainment in PE.

 Through development with Soccer 2000 coaches we have been able to hold both intra and inter school events.
 Different year groups have concentrated on different activities and some year groups have been able to compete against other schools.

 Years 1 and 2 and specified in Multi Skills competitions, Years 3 and 4 in tri golf and Year 5 and 6 in Athletics.

 We also have a thriving football club on a Friday night and we have recently entered the WASPS Football league and compete against other Wolverhampton Primary Schools.

 Clubs and activities held at St Patrick's are now starting to be self sufficient.
 We regularly hold Holiday Playdays in school holidays.
-Daily charge is £6 for a 6 hour sessions which covers all the outgoing costs to the school.
-After School clubs currently do not incur a cost but contributions are being looked at for 2019.
+Daily charge is £7.50 for a 6 hour sessions which covers all the outgoing costs to the academy.
+After School clubs currently do not incur a cost but contributions are being looked at for 2020.
 We use Soccer coaches at lunchtimes - 5 days a week - for various fitness activities and this is in replacement of lunchtime supervisors.